UAE: Sheikh Mohammed announces new ministry for family

 A new ministry for family will be formed in UAE, Sheikh Mohammed bin Rashid Al Maktoum, Vice-President and Prime Minister of UAE and Ruler of Dubai announced on Sunday.

-Sanaa Suhail has been named as the minister of the new portfolio, he said, adding: "The family is a national priority, the cornerstone of progress, and a guarantee for the nation's future".
+Sanaa Suhail will head the Ministry of Family, he said, stressing: "The family is a national priority, the cornerstone of progress, and a guarantee for the nation's future".

 Suhail worked in the fields of early childhood, family, supporting people of determination, and other sectors of community work during her years in government service, he explained.